ziadtamer27/Data-science-final-project/README.md

-# Stroke Risk Prediction - Healthcare Predictive Analytics Project
+# Stroke Risk Prediction - Healthcare Predictive Analytics

 This project is part of the IBM AI & Data Science Track , focused on developing a predictive model to assess stroke risk based on various health parameters.
 The system provides healthcare professionals with data-driven insights for patient risk prediction and informed decision-making.